 Interchange is an open source ecommerce system and application server/component application, written in the Perl programming language.
-Interchange is one of the most powerful tools available to automate and database-enable your web site.
+Interchange is a powerful tool to automate and database-enable your web site.
 It is distributed under the GNU GPL version 2.

 Interchange is well suited for a variety of purposes, and has been set up to perform sales, order processing, content management, customer service, reporting and analysis, personalization, traditional retail sales, digital goods delivery, B2B parts re-ordering, auctions, order status checking, supply chain management, project management, online collaboration, and even an MP3 jukebox.

 Interchange is geared towards security.
-With the thousands of Interchange catalogs out there, we know of no huge security incidents.
+With the thousands of Interchange applications out there, we know of no huge security incidents.
 Some notable features are protection against SQL injection and XSS (cross-site scripting) vulnerabilities, configurable “secure” (HTTPS) pages, good credit card information handling policies, GnuPG/PGP support, support for connecting to multiple databases from the same application, and system-defined filters for user input validation.

 Interchange can be used as a completely self-contained standalone product, or as part of a larger system.
 It can be integrated with payment processing services, ERP (enterprise resource planning) systems, point-of-sale systems, accounting systems, external content management systems, other application servers, sales force automation systems, CRM (customer relationship management) systems, email campaign management systems, and remote databases on virtually any platform.